 Teams of 4-6 students will be created for each residence hall.
 Duties of team members will be assigned within the group to meet the research objectives of the group.
 Each group must have a team leader who will be responsible for contributing to research while also directing the efforts of the team and ensuring that the group meets submission deadlines.
 The team leader will be responsible for communicating with Residence Life and UES about what meetings they need to set-up and for submitting the drafts and final version of their project.
 It is up to the discretion of the group how they select a team leader.

 If more students join the group than is necessary, then the U-Challenge committee members reserve the right to shift extra team embers to another hall/team.
+When choosing teams/which halls students are assigned to, the principle of "first come, first serve" will apply.
 If you are applying to be with a specific team, we require that all team members sign up on the same day.